27 results found.

 (Click on Links or Pictures to connect to product’s web page)

-Hi and Welcome to my NEW category: Recommendations & Home Shop!!
+Hi and Welcome to my Recommendations & Home Shop!!
 It’s a new section that I’m adding to the blog home page where I will post links to items for purchase – things that I recommend or items in our home.

 I know that lots of you have asked where to shop for certain items from one of the blog posts or from our home tours, so I have created this section to help you out.